ben854719/ben854719.github.io/README.md

 - Introduction to Cloud 101 [AWS Educate]:

-  The course focuses on AWS, AWS Cloud, AWS Cloud Computing, and Cloud Foundations.
+  The course focuses on AWS Cloud, Cloud Computing, and Cloud Foundations.

 - Introduction of Generative Articifial Intelligence (Currently Learning)